sindhuv900/Node-Web-Application/README.md

 - Created a Task definition by provifing the image URl of the ECR image.
 - Created a Service to run the task on ECS Cluster.
 - ECS container created with a public IP/DNS.
-- Accessing the webapplication directly through the public IP:port number of ECS Instance.
+- Accessing the web application directly through the public IP:port number of ECS Instance.